jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-That is a good thing - it is best to know problems as early in the programming cycle as possible.
+Now this error is a good thing - it is best to know problems as early in the programming cycle as possible.

 But imagine if programs were executed despite syntax errors.

-You'll ship the program to customers, and they'll be in the middle of something, and then some semicolon is missing somewhere and boom! the program halts to a crash.
+You'll ship it to customers, and they'll be in the middle of something, and then some closing bracket is missing somewhere and boom! the program halts to a crash.

+Thankfully that doesn't happen.
+When was the last time we lost sleep because we worried about a syntax error in our code?

 :::